About.

 "Good design is innovative, it makes a product useful, it makes a product understandable, it is aesthetic, unobtrusive, honest, long-lasting, it is thorough down to the last detail, it is environmentally-friendly.
 And, good design is as little design as possible."

-Graphic and typographic design, page layout, formatting, all of these need to be visually cohesive in a brand's assets, in a book, or in a document, but they also need to serve a purpose, in fact they need to serve more than one purpose.
+Graphic and typographic design, page layout, formatting, all of these need to be visually cohesive in a book, in a document, or in any piece of visual art, but they also need to serve a purpose, in fact they need to serve more than one purpose.

 Great book design, for example, turns a bound stack of papers covered in text and images, into an object people want to pick up and look at, into something that is a joy to behold.
-Great design also brings visual structure and order to information and reduces the effort required by users to understand the message you are presenting, whether it's in a single graphic or a complex document.
+Great design also brings visual structure and order to information and reduces the effort required by users to understand the message you are presenting, whether it's in a single graphic, a complex document, or a simple ad.

 structure & SImplicity